-As at December 31, 2019, the Company had cash of \$13.8 million and net working capital of \$12.7 million, compared to cash of \$2.4 million and a net working capital deficit of \$0.6 million, as at December 31, 2018.
-The increase in the Company's cash and net working capital is due primarily to aggregate net proceeds totaling \$38.8 million received from the Offering and Concurrent Private Placement, which closed on August 30, 2019.
-This cash inflow has been partially offset by \$18.5 million used to fully repay amounts previously drawn under the credit facilities extended by Zebra and funds used in operations.
+As at December 31, 2020, the Company had cash of \$36.3 million and net working capital of \$33.0 million, compared to cash of \$13.8 million and net working capital of \$12.7 million as at December 31, 2019.
+The increase in the Company's cash and net working capital is due primarily to aggregate net proceeds totaling \$40.5 million received from the Financings, which closed on July 30, 2020.
+This significant cash inflow during 2020 has been partially offset by funds directed towards advancing the Filo del Sol Project, and to a lesser extent, \$0.2 million in relation to the annual option payment made for the Tamberias property in June 2020, and funds spent for general corporate purposes.